Caroleq/caroleq.github.io/_posts/2026-03-14-Compressor.md

 *Hard knee*
 {: refdef}

 An error turned up while performing the test.
 Switching the knee was causing high oscillations that could last a few minutes.
 Shape of control signal did not differ significantly for these two knee types.
 Also the control signal shape of both knees differs significantly from control signal shapes obtained during other tests, which is unexpected.
 My conclusion was that there was an issue with this parameter, but I decided to ignore that.
+Possible cause was that during knee type switching feedback loop of U1A opamp was disconnected for a short period of time.
+As a result the opamp produced a large positive or negative voltage.
+After the feedback is connected again this big voltage is transferred to the capacitor C1 which breaks the envelope generation and possibly disrupts operation of U1A, because of the voltage in the feedback path.

 ### Ratio test